 adb -d shell pm grant com.oasisfeng.greenify android.permission.WRITE_SECURE_SETTINGS

 8. (Optional) If you don't need the USB debugging functionality any more, you can disable it for security reason in "Settings - Developer options".
-It will not affect the granted permission to Greenify.
+It will not affect the granted permissions to Greenify (until being uninstalled).

 9. You may need to force stop Greenify (in Settings - Apps) and restart it for the granted permissions to take effect.